 Other businesses of the Group mainly include property management services in Japan and property investment in Hong Kong.
-The revenue from these other businesses amounted to approximately HK\$26 million for the year ended December 31, 2021 compared to approximately HK\$38 million in 2020.
+The revenue from these other businesses amounted to approximately HK\$38 million for the year ended December 31, 2020, as compared to approximately HK\$37 million for the corresponding period in 2019.